Keogh (Giyuxw) River

 Project Overview

 The Keogh (Giyuxw) River salmonid project has been ongoing since the late 1970s and boasts one of the longest time series of steelhead abundance and marine survival in the world.
-Research and monitoring are conducted in partnership with the Kwakiutl First Nation, the BC Ministry of Forests, Lands, Natural Resource Operations and Rural Development, Fisheries and Oceans Canada, and Simon Fraser University.
+Research and monitoring are conducted in partnership with the Kwakiutl First Nation, the BC Ministry of Water, Land and Resource Stewardship, Fisheries and Oceans Canada, and Simon Fraser University.

 We employ customized electronic resistivity fish counters and radio and PIT telemetry to describe the movement ecology, migration timing, habitat use, and population structure of steelhead trout in the Keogh (Giyuxw) River.
 Data collected since 1977 have been used to guide management decisions and improve our understanding of the complex interactions amongst environmental variability, marine survival, and freshwater productivity.